lsroxas/pds-lt1-stock-tracker/README.md

 App will provide a tabular interface with summary of the portfolio value with gains/loss ratio.

 ### Installion and Usage
+Clone the repository
+Navigate to the App folder
 Execute the StockTrackerApp.py file using python:
 `python StockTrackerApp.py`